splunk/security_content/docs/_posts/2021-12-13-log4shell_jndi_payload_injection_attempt.md

 * user

+#### How To Implement
+This detection requires the Web datamodel to be populated from a supported Technology Add-On like Splunk for Apache or Splunk for Nginx.

+#### Known False Positives
+If there is a vulnerablility scannner looking for log4shells this will trigger, otherwise likely to have low false positives.

 #### Kill Chain Phase
 * Reconnaissance
 * Exploitation

-#### Known False Positives
-If there is a vulnerablility scannner looking for log4shells this will trigger, otherwise likely to have low false positives.

 #### RBA